 Medicaid Eligibility Criteria

-This law codifies current state criteria for Medicaid eligibility and requires rulemaking by the Department of Health.
+This law makes current state criteria for Medicaid eligibility official and requires the Department of Health to make rules necessary to implement it by October 1, 2026.

 What This Bill Does

-• Gives the Department of Health the power to make rules about how to follow this law.
+Requires the Department of Health to create rules needed to follow this law before October 1, 2026.

 Who It Names or Affects

-• People who apply for Medicaid help in Wyoming.
+People who apply for Medicaid in Wyoming starting July 1, 2027.

 Terms To Know